zoxpx/pxdocs/content/install-with-other/rancher/_index.md

 noicon: true
 ---

 This section covers information on installing Portworx on Rancher.

-You can use PX-Developer to implement storage for Rancher.
 Portworx pools your servers’ capacity and is deployed as a container.
 This section, qualified using Rancher v1.5.5, Cattle v0.178.3, describes how to use Portworx within Rancher.

 ## Step 1: Install Rancher

 Follow the instructions for installing [Rancher](http://docs.rancher.com/rancher/latest/en/quick-start-guide/).

-### Step 2: Create/Configure PX-Ready Rancher Hosts
+## Step 2: Create/Configure PX-Ready Rancher Hosts

-{{<info>}}
-**Note** : Portworx requires that Rancher hosts have at least one non-root disk or partition to contribute.
+{{<info>}}Portworx requires that Rancher hosts have at least one non-root disk or partition to contribute.{{</info>}}
-{{</info>}}

 For trial/demo purposes, Portworx has created “PX-ready” AMI images in AWS: